 The resulting equity value was then allocated to each share class using an Option Pricing Model ("OPM").
 The OPM allocates the overall company value to the various share classes based on differences in liquidation preferences, participation rights, dividend policy, and conversion rights, using a series of call options.
 The OPM is appropriate to use when the range of possible future outcomes is difficult to predict.
 Beginning in April 2020, the Company utilized a probability-weighted expected return method ("PWERM") to allocate value among the various share classes.
 The PWERM involves the estimation of the value of the Company under multiple future potential outcomes and estimates the probability of each potential outcome.
 The per-share value of the Company's ordinary shares as determined through the PWERM was ultimately based upon probability-weighted per share values resulting from the various future scenarios, which include an initial public offering or continued operation as a private company.
-After the ordinary shares on a non-marketable basis.
+After the ordinary share value was determined, a discount for lack of marketability ("DLOM") was applied to arrive at the fair value of the ordinary shares on a non-marketable basis.
 A DLOM is applied in order to reflect the lack of a recognized market for a closely held interest and the fact that a non-controlling equity interest may not be readily transferable.
 A market participant purchasing this share would recognize this illiquidity associated with the shares, which would reduce the overall fair market value.